- Religion and Philosophy»

 A pleasant surprise to me it was that he did acknowledge an agreement to that short statement of my faith.
 A brief talk between us, and then we parted.
 But I left him with a tract.
 He took it, mentioning that he would read it and that he would share it with another.

 That was one opportunity, though unexpected, that crossed my path one day to share Jesus.
 Unexpected?
 Ah, but not to God, as He knows every step I take and every opportunity He has planned for me to speak of Jesus.
-Yet, conversation not flowing so easily from my mouth, I just have to always be ready (see Luke 12:40), and attentive to the Holy Spirit’s leading for me to boldly and unashamedly (see Romans 1:16) speak the name of Jesus.
+Conversation not flowing so quickly from my mouth, I just have always to be ready (see Luke 12:40), and attentive to the Holy Spirit’s leading for me to boldly and unashamedly (see Romans 1:16) speak the name of Jesus.

 A Prompting Moment